theshi-1128/ABJ-Attack/README.md

 This repository shares the code of our latest work on LLMs jailbreaking.
 In this work:

-- We identify and explore a novel jailbreak attack paradigm that shifts from input-level to reasoning-level manipulation, uncovering an overlooked attack surface in the reasoning process of aligned language models.
+- We investigate a novel jailbreak attack paradigm that transitions from input-level obfuscation to reasoning-level manipulation, unveiling a previously overlooked attack surface inherent in the chain-of-thought reasoning trajectory of LLMs.
-- We propose Analyzing-based Jailbreak (ABJ), a black-box attack that manipulates model’s multi-step reasoning process to induce harmful outputs.
-ABJ introduces a unified multimodal framework that enables reasoning chain manipulation in both LLMs and VLMs, revealing alignment vulnerabilities across modalities.
+- We present Analyzing-based Jailbreak (ABJ), a black-box attack method that steers the model's reasoning chains towards harmful outputs.
+ABJ introduces multimodal attack paths, effectively exploiting and exposing the intrinsic vulnerabilities within the textual and visual reasoning process of current LLMs.
-- We conduct extensive experiments on state-of-the-art LLMs, VLMs, and RLMs, showing that ABJ outperforms baselines in attack effectiveness, transferability, and efficiency.
-Additionally, we analyze key factors contributing to its effectiveness and discuss potential defense strategies.
+- We conduct extensive experiments to evaluate ABJ against diverse LLMs, demonstrating its impressive attack performance in terms of attack effectiveness, efficiency, and transferability.
+Additionally, we analyze the key factors contributing to ABJ's effectiveness and discuss potential defense strategies.

 <p align="center">